Skip to content

 Geocache Description:

 The park offers restrooms, picnic tables, playgrounds, picnic shelters, 1400 feet of saltwater beach, and a view of Mount Rainier on a clear day.
 A nicely-maintained loop hiking trail can be found from the edge of the parking lot.
-The trail offers some branching trails, although the main loop is 1.25 miles itself.
+The trail offers branching options, although the main loop is 1.25 miles.

 Join the trail that can be found behind the small outbuilding near the parking lot.
 There is currently no sign directing you to the trailhead.
-You can take the trail in either direction, as you will end up back here after completing the loop.
+You can take the trail in either direction, as you will return here after completing the loop.

-The route has rolling hills along the loop: dropping down repeatedly to sea level near the water then heading back up through the forest.
-The trail is mostly forested with views of Frye Cove along the south and east portions of the trail.
+The route has rolling hills along the loop, dropping repeatedly to sea level near the water and heading back through the forest.
+The trail is primarily forested, with views of Frye Cove along the south and east portions.
 At low tide, mudflats are exposed at sea level, and in winter months, the trail can get muddy near the water’s edge.
 At high tide, the bright green-blue color of the cove glimmers through the trees.
 Watch for a variety of native birds near the water.

-Several varieties of tall, towering trees can be found along this trail: Hemlock, Western redcedar, Douglas Fir, Alder, and Big Leaf Maple.
-Lower shrubs fill in the landscape such as sword ferns, Oregon grape, holly, and trillium in the spring.
+Along this trail, several tall, towering trees can be found: Hemlock, Western Redcedar, Douglas Fir, Alder, and Big Leaf Maple.
+Lower shrubs such as sword ferns, Oregon grape, holly, and trillium fill the landscape in spring.

-The dirt trail is wide and provides views of the water and on a sunny day, a view of Mount Rainier can be seen.
-Small wooden signs give guidance for direction along the trail, although easy to miss.
+The dirt trail is wide and provides views of the water, and on a sunny day, Mount Rainier can be seen.
+Small wooden signs give directions along the trail, although they are easy to miss.
 Parts of the trail have wooden stairs, rails, and one flat wooden bridge.
 Benches can be found along the trail for resting or taking in the views.
 The trail crosses Giddings Road Northwest once on this loop and offers a crosswalk.

-To reach this cache, follow the trail south out of the parking lot.
-Shortly, there will be a small side trail leading away to the west and deeper into the undeveloped part of the park.
-Follow this small, winding trail all of the way to the cache.
+To reach this cache, follow the trail south of the parking lot.
+Shortly, a small side trail will lead away to the west and deeper into the undeveloped part of the park.
+Follow this tiny, winding trail to the cache.

 In 2022, the WSGA turns 20 years young.
 To celebrate this milestone, the WSGA is hosting a 20th-anniversary GeoTour.
-This GeoTour will give you the opportunity to travel to all corners of the Evergreen State while you search for 140 GeoTour caches.
-To make it easier to tackle such a large GeoTour, each of our 7 regional chapters will host a bite-sized GeoTour consisting of 20 GeoTour caches with the entire GeoTour consisting of 140 caches.
-To learn more about our GeoTour, please visit the GeoTour page on our website which you can find HERE.
-We hope that you enjoy getting back out on the road while touring around Washington State.
-If you have any questions about our GeoTour, you can reach out to us via the contact tab on our website
+This GeoTour will allow you to travel to all corners of the Evergreen State while you search for 140 GeoTour caches.
+To make tackling such a large GeoTour easier, each of our seven regional chapters will host a bite-sized GeoTour consisting of 20 GeoTour caches, with the entire GeoTour composed of 140.
+To learn more about our GeoTour, please visit the GeoTour page on our website, which you can find HERE.
+We hope you enjoy returning to the road while touring around Washington State.
+If you have any questions about our GeoTour, you can contact us via the contact tab on our website

 Additional Hints (Decrypt)